Bizongo/ondc-b2b-loan-specification/api/search_3.md

-## SELECT
+## SEARCH

-**Purpose:** Allows the buyer app to select a specific loan offer from an FI.
+**Purpose:** Initiates a search for working capital loan offers.

-**Endpoint:** /select
+**Endpoint:** /search

 **Method:** POST

-**Description:** The buyer app uses this endpoint to inform the ONDC network and the selected FI that the borrower has chosen a particular loan offer.
+**Description:** The buyer app sends this request directly to the BPP of the selected FI after the borrower submits the loan application form.

 **Steps:**
-  - **Offer Selection:** The borrower, through the buyer app, selects a loan offer from the list of available offers.
+  - **Form Submission:** The borrower fills in the form provided in the ON_SEARCH response and submits it to the buyer app.
-  - **Send Selection:** The buyer app sends a SELECT request to the network, specifying the FI ID and catalog ID of the selected offer.
+  - **Process Form Data:** The buyer app processes the form data, extracts the relevant information, and prepares the refined SEARCH request.
-  - **Confirmation (ACK):** The network sends an ACK response to the buyer app.
+  - **Peer-to-Peer Request:** The buyer app sends the refined SEARCH request directly to the BPP of the FI selected by the borrower.
-  - **Network Broadcast:** The ONDC network broadcasts the SEARCH request to registered FIs.
+  - **FI Response (Refined Offers):** The FI's BPP evaluates the borrower's information and returns personalized loan offers in the ON_SEARCH response.

 ### Request Body